 I Didn’t Do It TV - Innocence Project online -

-16,848.
-Nancy DePriest appeared to be dead.
-(Murder Cases: Ochoa & Miscarriages of Justice: Ochoa) ibid.
+Nancy DePriest appeared to be dead. ibid.

-16,851.
-Nancy DePriest was raped and murdered in her work place in Austin, Texas in 1988.
+Nancy DePriest was raped and murdered in her work place in Austin, Texas, in 1988.
 Chris Ochoa pled guilty to the murder of DePriest and his friend, Richard Danziger, was convicted of rape.
 Ochoa had confessed to the crime and had implicated Danziger.
 It would be discovered, however, that his confession was coerced and that neither man had anything to do with the slaying or raping of DePriest.

 The victim worked at a Pizza Hut in Austin, where she had been tied up with her bra, raped, and shot in the head in the wake of an early morning robbery.
 She was still alive when the police arrived but died later that night.
 The police began investigating local Pizza Hut employees on the theory that a master key was used to gain entry.